umd-dslam/docs/src/setup-env.md

 Note: `postgresql-9.3` was packaged into Docker image, to change its version, please check out [Dockerfile#L20](https://github.com/DSL-UMD/hadoop-calvin/blob/calvin/Dockerfile#L20)!

-After an image was built, `docker images` can list it:
+`docker images` can list all images built locally or downloaded from registry:

 ```bash
 $ docker images